Mike Tressel

 Mike Tressel (born September 28, 1973) is an American college football coach.
-He is the defensive coordinator and inside linebackers coach for the University of Wisconsin–Madison, positions he has held since 2023.
+He is the defensive coordinator for the University of Wisconsin–Madison.
 Tressel, the nephew of former Ohio State head coach Jim Tressel, joined the University of Cincinnati's football coaching staff under Mark Dantonio in 2004.
 Tressel followed Dantonio to Michigan State when he was hired there in December 2006.
 He was named the acting head coach when Dantonio announced his retirement in February 2020.
 Tressel was one of two Dantonio assistants retained by Dantonio's successor, Mel Tucker.

 Early life and playing career

 Mike Tressel was born on September 28, 1973.
 He is the son of Dick Tressel, who served as head football coach at Hamline University from 1978 to 2000.
 Dick Tressel joined his brother, Jim, on the coaching staff at Ohio State University from 2001 to 2010.
 Mike's grandfather, Lee Tressel, an NCAA Division III Football Championship-winning coach at Baldwin Wallace University.

 Tressel attended Cornell College in Mount Vernon, Iowa, where he was a member of the football and wrestling teams.
 He was named an Academic All-American in NCAA Division III for five seasons between the two sports.
 Tressel graduated in 1996 with a degree in mathematics.